Lakshmisaiamulyapratti/lexical-analyzer/README.md

 Punctuation: ;

 ## How to compile & run in the Ubuntu command prompt:-
-----> First we open the Ubuntu command prompt and redirect into the directory where our code has been saved.
+----> First, we open the Ubuntu command prompt and redirect into the directory where our code has been saved.
 ----> Next, we compile the code by using below command:- ocamlc -o tokenizer tokenizer.ml
 ----> After, we run the code by using the below command:-